Victoria FallsEarth’s most colossal and wondrous waterfall

 Like the Grand Canyon, or the Taj Mahal, Victoria Falls is one of those earthly sights that surpass the eagerest of expectations.
 Far and away the world’s most massive cataract, Mosi-oa-Tunya, the Smoke that Thunders, flings “a large lakesworth of water 360 feet straight down every minute of every day, right before our delighted eyes”.

-Some of our Classic Safaris—Botswana’s Timeless Wilderness; African Splendour, and The Travel+Leisure World’s Best Safari—include a visit to the Falls, but this quick extension can be added to any of our trips; the earthshaking marvel is easy to get to, and impossible not to be impressed by.
+Some of our Classic Safaris—Botswana’s Timeless Wilderness; African Splendour, and The Jewels of Southern Africa—include a visit to the Falls, but this quick extension can be added to any of our trips; the earthshaking marvel is easy to get to, and impossible not to be impressed by.

 DAY 1 & 2 Victoria Falls